-The Art Market Regulation Commision (AMARC) is a coalition of three groups which make decisions in the contemporary art market / world based on a democratic process.
+The Art Market Regulation Commission (AMARC) is a coalition of three groups that make decisions in the market / contemporary art world based on a democratic process.
 These three groups are: the institution, the artists and the art lovers.

-In ODBK we point out that there are two crucial factors that directly affect the behavior of the current art market and also that these factors should be regulated.
-First is the importance of the artists, which is largely affected by the reputation of the spaces.
-And second are the prices of the artwork.
+In ODBK we pointed out that there are two crucial factors that directly affect the behavior of the current art market and also that these factors must be regulated.
+First, it is the importance of the artists, which is greatly affected by the reputation of the spaces.
+And second, are the prices of the work of art.

-- Which artists should participate in the spaces: public museums, public art spaces, non-profit organizations spaces, AMARC certified private spaces.
+- Which artists should participate in the spaces: public museums, public art spaces, spaces of non-profit organizations, private spaces certified by AMARC.

-- Cap-prices of artworks in primary and secondary market
+- Maximum prices for works of art in the primary and secondary markets

 - Distribution of public funds for visual arts

-The decision process of the AMARC is carried out by a minimum of 10 members of each group: institution, artists and art lovers.
-The decision group is selected randomly by a software system.
-A characteristic of the decision group is that should be international, a minimum of five countries should have representation in the decision.
-There are two kinds of votes: the boolean vote (yes or no) and the quantification vote (a number between 1 and 100).
-In the boolean system the votes are counted and the side with the majority decides.
-And in the quantification system every voter should select a number of between 1 and 100 then the result number is used to calculate the decision from a multiple options selection.
+The decision process of AMARC is carried out by a minimum of 10 members of each group: institution, artists and art lovers.
+The decision group is selected at random by means of a software system.
+A characteristic of the decision group is that it should be international, a minimum of five countries should have representation in the decision.
+There are two types of votes: the Boolean vote (yes or no) and the vote of quantification (a number between 1 and 100).
+In the Boolean system the votes are counted and the side with the majority decides.
+And in the quantification system each voter must select a number between 1 and 100, then the number of the result is used to calculate the decision of a selection of multiple options.

-To become member of AMARC the applicant should fill out the application form.
-All applications are approved, without conditions.
-The only thing we ask from the AMARC members is responsibility and commitment to the decision process.
-The purpose of AMARC is to make decisions which are carried out by the active participation of the members.
-That’s why if a member is called to vote and it doesn’t respond three times, he/she is removed automatically from the AMARC member database.
-All final decisions will be published online in a transparent manner and the name of the voters will be published or remain in secret based on the decision of the voter.
+To become a member of AMARC, the applicant must complete the application form All applications are approved, without conditions.
+The only thing we ask of AMARC members is the responsibility and commitment to the decision process.
+The goal of AMARC is to make decisions that are carried out through the active participation of members.
+That is why if a member is called to vote and does not respond three times, it is automatically removed from the AMARC member database.
+All final decisions will be published online transparently and the name of the voters will be published or remain secret based on the decision of the voter.